 First, if medications are involved, keep an eye on dosage, says Mark Riddle, M.D., a child psychiatrist at Johns Hopkins.
 “Use the lowest dose that sufficiently reduces symptom severity and doesn’t cause problematic side effects,” Riddle says.

 Parents should also approach their child as the adult he or she is soon to become, Riddle says.
 “Teenagers want to feel normal.
 Parents can reinforce normality by emphasizing their child’s strengths and accomplishments and by reiterating the importance of the teenager’s job in taking prescribed medication and attending prescribed therapy sessions,” he says.

 Parents’ well-being is equally important.
 Take it easy on yourself, Riddle says.
 “Parents who are experiencing stress while managing their child’s symptoms or behavior need to appreciate that this is common and is not a reflection of bad parenting,” he says.
 “Even the best of parents can get entangled in a cycle of good and bad behavior with their adolescent.”

-Is your child one of the 5 million children in America* affected by attention deficit hyperactivity disorder?
-This condition is often overlooked as a simple focus problem but is a debilitating inability to concentrate.
-During this interactive webinar, Johns Hopkins child psychologist Carisa Perry-Parrish, Ph.D., and child psychiatrist Marco Grados, M.D., will discuss the parenting challenges of ADHD and treatment options to manage the condition with both medicine and evidence-based behavioral therapy.
-To register, visit hopkinsmedicine.org/healthseminars. *Centers for Disease Control and Prevention
+Watch a video featuring Johns Hopkins child psychologist Carisa Perry-Parrish, Ph.D., and child psychiatrist Marco Grados, M.D., discussing the parenting challenges of ADHD and different treatment options to manage the condition with both medicine and evidence-based behavioral therapy.

 For more information, appointments or consultations, call 877-546-1872.